The insider’s guide to New Zealand government

 At the end of the course you will have a good understanding of:

 - the checks and balances that come through the ‘separation of powers’

-- what ‘parliamentary government’ means, how it differs from the United States presidential system, and the impact on policy and legislation decisions
+- what ‘parliamentary government’ means, and the impact on policy and legislation decisions

 - what ministers do and how they are supported by Public Service Departments, Crown Entities, and other agencies